abhayk1201/CS766/index.md

 ## Dataset to Benchmark Model Performance

- For this project I made use of publicly available data set [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) of labeled images.
+For this project I made use of a publicly available data set [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) of labeled images.
 The dataset contains 10 classes (shown in image below), 50,000 images for training (32x32 color images), 10,000 images for testing (32x32 color images).

 ![Image](https://cbutkus.github.com/CS766/CIFAR-10.png)

 ## State of the Art

- Deep Convolutional Neural Network has achieved over 95% accuracy on the CIFR-10 dataset.
+Deep Convolutional Neural Networks have achieved over 95% accuracy on the CIFR-10 dataset.
 In comparison humans achieve classification accuracy of 95%.
-The reasons humans don't achieve 100% accuracy is becuase of the low resolution of the images in the data set.
+The reasons humans don't achieve 100% accuracy is because of the low resolution of the images in the data set.
 For pre-Deep Net models accuracy on this dataset was in the 80% range.
-The image below is high level schmatic of deep nets on image classification.
+The image below is high level schematic of deep nets on image classification.

  ![Image](https://cbutkus.github.com/CS766/DeepNet.png)

 ## Image Classification Framework

 The process works as follows.
 Collect a large dataset of images with labels attached to them.
 In this case we are using the CIFAR-10 dataset.
 You extract features from your dataset.
 That is for each image create a D-dimensional vector of numbers that "describes" the image.
-You then break up your data into a training set and test set.
-The trainning set is used to tune your model.
-The test set is only used at the end to measure how well the model you trainned actually predicts the correct label on a image that was never observed before by the model.
-The two parts to think about here are the algorithms used for Feature Creation and the algorithms used for Classifing.
-The algorithm that classifys the label of the images recieves as input, the output from the Feature Creation algoritm.
+You then break up your data into a training set and a test set.
+The training set is used to tune your model.
+The test set is only used at the end to measure how well the model you trained actually predicts the correct label of a image that was never observed before by the model.
+The two parts to think about here are the algorithms used for Feature Creation and the algorithms used for Classifying.
+The algorithm that classifies the label of the images receives as input, the output from the Feature Creation algorithm.

 ![Image](https://cbutkus.github.com/CS766/ClassificationOverview.png)